Dull Danes and flat French play out mutually beneficial 0-0 draw

 Antoine Griezmann, surprisingly not among the six players rested by Didier Deschamps for this match, looked listless as he sought to probe the Danish defense for a way through.

-At times it seemed as though he was on a different wavelength to his teammates, who failed to spot his runs or find the spaces Griezmann played into.
+At times it seemed as though he was on a different wavelength to his team mates, who failed to spot his runs or find the spaces Griezmann played into.

 It took more than half an hour before there was any real chance, and then Ousmane Dembele pushed his right foot shot wide of the goal - and of Kasper Schmeichel’s overly elaborate dive.

-Deschamps brought Benjamin Mendy on for Lucas Hernandez just after half time, but he might have made a raft of changes as the French continually misfired.
+Deschamps brought Benjamin Mendy on for Lucas Hernandez just after halftime, but he might have made a raft of changes as the French continually misfired.

 Jeers and whistles swirled around the frustrated crowd as both sides failed time after time to create any real opportunities, the Danes continuing to defend deep and the French rarely breaking out of a trot.